TheHutGroup/Horizon-Public-Docs/examples/features/loyalty.md

 }
 ```

-The `socialMediaInteractionTypesUsage` object from the `loyaltyAccountDashboard.summary` object can be used to determin which social media interaction awards has the customer interacted with by checking the `usage` boolean.
+The `socialMediaInteractionTypesUsage` object from the `loyaltyAccountDashboard.summary` object can be used to determine which social media interaction awards has the customer interacted with by checking the `usage` boolean.

 ## Loyalty Points on Product & Basket Pages